 Within a context of energy transition, the penetration of new renewable energy generation technologies (RE) as well as changes in the behaviour of the stakeholders and the European integration require RTE to continuously adapt.
 In a drive to keep pace with the changes expected to occur, RTE has implemented numerous initiatives to ensure high levels of reliability.

-In 2019 it was observed that the French power system had lower margins on its supply-demand balance than in the past, and had increased variability of flows in direction and intensity, in particular because of the transformation of the European energy mix: increased cross-border trade, dispersion of generation.
+Nevertheless, it was still observed that the French power system had lower margins on its supply-demand balance than in the past, and had increased variability of flows both in direction and intensity, in particular because of the transformation of the European energy mix, mainly: increased cross-border trade and dispersion of generation.

-In this context, the 2019 report highlighted the need in the future to capture the flexibilities offered by new renewable energy generation technologies, to help manage the supply-demand balance and to ensure the safe operation of the network.
-It recalls the importance of the availability and maintenance of the performance of the classic generation facilities, in an environment where these new technologies do not yet provide equivalent services.
+The 2021 report also highlighted the need in the future to assess the opportunities offered by new renewable energy generation technologies, to help manage the supply-demand balance and to ensure the safe operation of the network.

 For further information, please contact email@example.com, auditor at RTE’s Audit and Risk Department.